President and Founder

-Alexandra Wrage is the author of Bribery and Extortion: Undermining Business, Governments and Security, co-editor of How to Pay a Bribe: Thinking Like a Criminal to Thwart Bribery Schemes and the host of the training DVD Toxic Transactions: Bribery, Extortion and the High Price of Bad Business produced by NBC.
-Ms. Wrage has written three compliance guidebooks and is a guest blogger for Forbes and Corporate Counsel.
+Alexandra Wrage is president and founder of TRACE.
+She is the author of Bribery and Extortion: Undermining Business, Governments and Security, co-editor of How to Pay a Bribe: Thinking Like a Criminal to Thwart Bribery Schemes and the host of the training DVD Toxic Transactions: Bribery, Extortion and the High Price of Bad Business, produced by NBC.
+Ms. Wrage has written three compliance guidebooks and is a guest blogger for Corporate Counsel.
 She speaks frequently on topics of international law, anti-corruption initiatives and the hidden costs of corruption.

 Virna Di Palma

 Senior Director, Global Strategy and Communications

 Virna Di Palma is a seasoned communications expert with a distinguished career in the field of anti-bribery compliance.
 She has worked with the private sector for nearly a decade to raise awareness of anti-bribery worldwide.
 As Senior Director of Global Strategy and Communications, Virna plays a key role in advancing the TRACE mission and expanding the organization’s global footprint.
 Virna manages a team of regional experts for the Middle East, Asia, Latin America, India and Europe and also drives all outreach initiatives, marketing, brand management, partnerships and TRACE events.
 Additionally, she contributes to various collective action projects and has conducted in-house anti-bribery trainings on behalf of TRACE.

 Prior to joining TRACE, Virna was a senior program director specializing in international trade and anti-bribery compliance for the American Conference Institute where she produced over fifty compliance programs in the US and around the world.
 Notable is her experience launching and producing the first anti-corruption conferences in Russia, India, Brazil and the Middle East.